svanke/cookiecutter-django/README.rst

     Activate virtual env(command in terminal): source .env/bin/activate
 6. Install django libraries(from requirements/local.txt)
     Type command in terminal: pip install -r requirements/local.txt
+7. Create a Tailwind CSS compatible Django app, I like to call it theme(default): python manage.py tailwind init
+8. Install Tailwind CSS dependencies, by running the following command (Make sure Node.js installed and path is set correctly): python manage.py tailwind install
-7. Install npm libraries(tailwindcss, flowbite, daisyUI and etc.) [Change and use yarn??? if thats even possible???]: npm install -D tailwindcss npm install flowbite npm i -D daisyui@latest
+9. Install npm libraries(flowbite, daisyUI and etc.) [Change and use yarn??? if thats even possible???]: npm install flowbite npm i -D daisyui@latest
-8. To start running tailwindcss server: npx tailwindcss -i ./static/src/input.css -o ./static/src/output.css --watch
+10. Finally, you should be able to use Tailwind CSS classes in HTML.
+Start the development server by running the following command in your terminal: python manage.py tailwind startpython manage.py tailwind start
-9. Open nvim and start creating your apps!
+11. Open nvim and start creating your apps!